 Northern Ireland Fire & Rescue Service (NIFRS) provides a free home fire safety check.

 House in Multiple Occupation (HMO)

-- there has to be an adequate means of escape depending on the size of the property
+- an adequate means of escape for the size of the property

 - make sure that all the gas appliances they provide are maintained in good order and that a Gas Safe-registered plumber carries out a safety check each year

 - maintain all electrical installations and any electrical appliances they provide such as cookers, kettles and toasters and make sure they are safe to use